BSVogler/insimor/readme.md

 ## Project implementation details
 There are two ways to integrate python with C/C++.
-This projects contains a c-python/ctypes version and an extension (use with python import statement).
+This projects contains a c-python/ctypes version and an extension (use with Python import statement).
 Each version is split into its distinct directory.

-The python extension is not working yet with python as this needs manual memory managment like reference counting.
+The Python extension is not working yet with python as this needs manual memory managment like reference counting.

 For compiling the extension you need to link the libpython3.13.dylib (which links to the python executable via the mach-o file format).
 First compile the C++ code of the engine to obtain the shared lib `libinsimou.dylib`.
-The ctypes work via c so  `extern "C"` is used.
+The ctypes work via C so  `extern "C"` is used.

 Have an alias to the `libinsimou.dylib` in the same dir.